react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Supported values:

-- "default" - resolves to "all" without "portrait_down" on iOS.
+- `default` - resolves to "all" without "portrait_down" on iOS.
 On Android, this lets the system decide the best orientation.
-- "all": all orientations are permitted.
+- `all`: all orientations are permitted.
-- "portrait": portrait orientations are permitted.
+- `portrait`: portrait orientations are permitted.
-- "portrait_up": right-side portrait orientation is permitted.
+- `portrait_up`: right-side portrait orientation is permitted.
-- "portrait_down": upside-down portrait orientation is permitted.
+- `portrait_down`: upside-down portrait orientation is permitted.
-- "landscape": landscape orientations are permitted.
+- `landscape`: landscape orientations are permitted.
-- "landscape_left": landscape-left orientation is permitted.
+- `landscape_left`: landscape-left orientation is permitted.
-- "landscape_right": landscape-right orientation is permitted.
+- `landscape_right`: landscape-right orientation is permitted.

 ### Events